ChrisZ-B612/ChrisZ-B612.github.io/blogs/Chapter 3, This.md

 ```

 ### 重点摘要
-* this is directly related to the type of executable code of the context.
-The value is determined on entering the context and is immutable while the code is running in the context.
+* *this* is directly related to the type of executable code of the context.
+The value is determined on entering the context and is immutable while the code is running in the context, it is not possible to assign a new value to it since *this* is not a variable.

-* In the global code, this value is always the global object itself.
+* In the global code, *this* value is always the global object itself.

-* The first (and, probably, the main) feature of this value in this type of code(in function code) is that here it is not statically bound to a function.
+* The first (and, probably, the main) feature of *this* value in function code is that here it is not statically bound to a function.

-* However, at runtime of the code this value is immutable, i.e. it is not possible to assign a new value to it since this is not a variable.

-* It is necessary to understand and remember this important point in order to be able to determine this value in any context without any problems. **Exactly the form of a call expression**, i.e. the way of calling the function, influences this value of a called context and nothing else.
+* It is necessary to understand and remember this important point in order to be able to determine *this* value in any context without any problems.
+Exactly the form of a call expression, the way of calling the function, influences *this* value of a called context.

 * Using pseudo-code the value of Reference type can be represented as an object with two properties: base (i.e. object to which a property belongs) and a propertyName in this base:
 ```js